 - Clean the cooking grate with a scraper, and then a grill brush (or crumpled up foil).
 Apply vegetable or olive oil to the cooking grate with a rag or folded-up paper towel.
 You can also use beef or bacon fat.
 Oiling the grate helps keep food from sticking and it also prevents rust.

 - Cooking spray will also work.
-Note: Never spray cooking spray on the grate when it's over hot coals.
+Note: Never spray cooking spray on the grate while the fire or coals are burning.

 Every Couple of Weeks During the Season

 - Don't forget to clean the inside of the lid.
-It gets smoky in there, and smoke, grease and other debris can build up on the lid of the grill.
+It gets smoky in there, and then smoke, grease, and other debris can build up on the lid of the grill.
 If it gets especially heavy, it can flake off onto your food.
 To prevent this, wipe down the inside of the lid with a paper towel after you use the grill.
-But make sure it's warn not hot.
+But make sure it's not still hot.